-Macquarie is trialling an analytics plugin for iLearn to identify students you determine are at risk of not completing your unit.
+Macquarie continues to trial iLearn analytics plugins to identify students at risk of not completing a unit.

 - track which students are becoming disengaged (based on indicators such as late assessments, logins, marks in the grade book and forum posts)

-- send targeted messages to encourage students to engage in the unit and access the various support services and resources available.
+- send targeted messages and alerts to encourage students to engage in the unit and access the various support services and resources available.

-Macquarie’s new Academic Progression Policy takes effect from Session 1, 2017.
+Macquarie’s new Academic Progression Policy took effect from Session 1, 2017.